 How to Sterilize Mason Jars Like a Pro

 • Pot/canner

-The last thing you want is for an unclean work surface to transfer bacteria to your sterilized Mason jars.
+The last thing you want is an unclean work surface transferring bacteria back onto your freshly sterilized jars.

 How to Sterilize Mason Jars Like a Pro

-Mason jars don’t require sterilization if you’ll be processing them for more than 10 minutes or if you’re pressure canning the contents.
-The processing will kill harmful bacteria and ensure that the contents are safe to eat.
+Mason jars don’t need sterilizing if you’ll process them for 10 minutes or more, or if you’re pressure canning — the processing itself kills harmful bacteria and makes the contents safe to eat.

-You do need to sterilize Mason jars if you’ll be processing the jars for less than 10 minutes.
-Even if you don’t need to sterilize the jars, heating the jars is the best way to prevent them from cracking when you put hot food into them.
-This method works if you want to know how to sterilize Mason jars without a canner, too.
+You do need to sterilize Mason jars if your recipe processes the filled jars for less than 10 minutes.
+Even when sterilizing isn’t required, heating the jars first is the best way to prevent them from cracking when you add hot food — and this method works if you want to sterilize Mason jars without a dedicated canner, too.

-The sterilization method that’s approved by the National Center for Home Food Preservation is to sterilize Mason jars in boiling water.
+The method approved by the National Center for Home Food Preservation is to sterilize Mason jars in boiling water.
 Follow these steps.

-Step 1: Place a rack at the bottom of a large stainless steel pot at least two inches taller than your jars, or if you have one, use a boiling water canner.
-The rack prevents the jars from bouncing into each other and potentially breaking.
+Step 1: Place a rack at the bottom of a large stainless steel pot at least two inches taller than your jars, or use a boiling water canner if you have one.
+The rack keeps the jars from bouncing into each other and breaking.

-Step 2: Fill the jars with water, then fill the pot.
-The water should be one inch above the tops of the jars.
+Step 2: Fill the jars with water, then fill the pot so the water sits one inch above the tops of the jars.

-Step 3: Put the filled pot on the stove and turn the heat to high.
-When the water reaches a roiling boil, start timing.
+Step 3: Put the pot on the stove over high heat.
+When the water reaches a rolling boil, start timing.

-Step 4: Boil the jars for 10 minutes if you’re at an altitude of 1,000 feet or less.
-For higher altitudes, add one minute of boiling time for each additional 1,000 feet of elevation.
+Step 4: Boil the jars for 10 minutes if you’re at 1,000 feet of elevation or less.
+For higher altitudes, add one minute of boiling time for each additional 1,000 feet.

-The additional boiling time is necessary because water boils at a lower temperature as elevation increases.
+The extra time is needed because water boils at a lower temperature as elevation increases.

-Step 5: Turn heat off and allow the jars to cool.
-You can leave the sterilized jars in the water for up to an hour if you need time to prepare food for canning.
+Step 5: Turn off the heat and let the jars cool.
+You can leave them in the water for up to an hour if you need time to prepare food for canning.

-Step 6: Using tongs or a jar lifter, gently remove each Mason jar from the pot, empty it, and place it on a clean surface to dry.
-Don’t use dirty dish towels or place jars on a dirty counter.
-If you do, you’ll risk food contamination.
+Step 6: Using tongs or a jar lifter, gently remove each jar, empty it, and set it on a clean surface to dry.
+Don’t use dirty towels or place jars on a dirty counter, or you’ll risk contamination.

-Another method that you may read about is to sterilize your Mason jars in the oven.
-While this method has received some attention, it’s not recommended by the FDA and may not be as safe as the boiling method.
-Here are the steps to follow.
+You may also read about sterilizing Mason jars in the oven.
+This method gets some attention, but it isn’t recommended by the FDA and may not be as safe as boiling.
+Here are the steps if you choose it.

 Step 2: Wash your Mason jars with soap and hot water.

-Step 4: Place rinsed jars on a baking sheet.
+Step 4: Place the rinsed jars on a baking sheet.

-Step 5: Place the baking sheet in a clean oven and bake for 10 minutes.
+Step 5: Put the baking sheet in a clean oven and bake for 10 minutes.

-Step 6: Place jars on a clean surface.
-Keep them warm until they’re ready to fill.
+Step 6: Set the jars on a clean surface and keep them warm until you’re ready to fill them.

-Again, the FDA has not approved this method.
-Some people like it and it may be the preferred method for someone who can’t lift a heavy pot of water.
+Again, the FDA hasn’t approved this method.
+Some people prefer it, and it may suit someone who can’t lift a heavy pot of water.

 How to Sterilize Mason Jars Like a Pro

-It’s a common mistake to think that Mason jar lids (which include two parts, the airtight lid and the ring that holds it on the jar) must be sterilized in the same way that Mason jars are.
-That’s not the case.
+It’s a common mistake to think Mason jar lids (the two parts: the flat sealing lid and the ring that holds it on) must be sterilized the same way as the jars.
+They don’t.

-• The rubber ring on the Mason jar lid is what provides an airtight seal that prevents contaminants from getting into your food.
+• The sealing compound on the lid is what creates the airtight seal that keeps contaminants out of your food.

-• If the seal’s not airtight, bacteria may thrive.
+• If the seal isn’t airtight, bacteria can thrive.

-Here’s the process to properly prepare Mason jar lids for canning.
+Here’s how to properly prepare Mason jar lids for canning.

-Step 1: Place both the rings and lids in hot, soapy water.
+Step 1: Place both the lids and rings in hot, soapy water.

-Step 2: Wash each lid and ring using a clean dishcloth or sponge.
+Step 2: Wash each one with a clean dishcloth or sponge.

 Step 3: Rinse the clean lids and rings in hot water.

-Step 4: Place on a clean surface to dry.
+Step 4: Set them on a clean surface to dry.

-If you’re worried about not boiling Mason jar lids, you can opt to increase the processing time for your recipe by one minute to ensure that the lids are free of contaminants.
+If you’re worried about not boiling the lids, you can increase your recipe’s processing time by one minute to ensure they’re free of contaminants.

+How to Sterilize Mason Jars Like a Pro